kccaterworld/kccaterworld/README.md

 Feel free to reach out, I'll respond as quickly as I can.

 ## 🔭 Current Major Projects:
+As of June 2025, I will have finished my [Intro to Computer Science Course](https://github.com/kccaterworld/kcater70IntroToCS) and will be starting AP Computer Science in the fall.

+I'll make an APCS repository when the time comes, there's no need to make a repository that'll be empty all summer.

+I'm always working on [my website](https://github.com/kccaterworld/kccaterworld.github.io), and the grind truly never ends.

+That's really it in terms of projects in progress right now, I don't have time for much more.

+## 💻 My various projects on here

 ## 📫 How to reach me:
 ### (As I am writing this up, I'm realizing that if I ever change my name, it's gonna be a huge pain to update my usernames)